Aruna Roy

-Aruna Roy (née Jayaram, born 6 June 1946) is an Indian social activist, professor, union organiser and former civil servant.
-She is the president of the National Federation of Indian Women and founder of the Mazdoor Kisan Shakti Sangathan.
+Aruna Roy (née Jayaram, born 26 may 1946) is an Indian social activist, professor, union organiser and retired IAS officer.
+She was the president of the National Federation of Indian Women and founder of the Mazdoor Kisan Shakti Sangathan.

 Early life and education

 Aruna was born on 6 June 1946, in Chennai, Tamil Nadu, India (Chennai was known as Madras at the time and was a part of the Madras Presidency in British India), to parents Hema and E. D. Jayaram, a family of Tamil Brahmins.
 The family in which Aruna grew up was unconventional for their times and had a history of public service encompassing several generations.
 They rejected orthodox beliefs about caste and religion, and were known for a commitment to egalitarian principles.

 All her grandparents were highly educated and included an engineer, a magistrate and a lawyer.
 The women in her family in particular served as role models for her.
 Her maternal grandmother was an educated woman and was deeply involved in volunteer social work among impoverished communities.
 She was born to an orthodox Tamil Brahmin family and had insisted on working with leprosy patients.
 Her maternal grandfather was an engineer, who was also involved in social work and wrote textbooks which he printed and distributed at his own cost to make them affordable for poorer children.
 Aruna's mother, Hema was sent to first class schools, where she had excelled in physics, mathematics, classical Sanskrit and sports.
 She was also well versed in the literature of several languages and participated in musical performances with the veena.
 The marriage between Hema and Jayaram defied norms as Hema had waited till she was 25 to get married and Jayaram belonged to a different sub-caste.
 Jayaram's family too had a history of social and political activism.
 He was sent to Shantiniketan and later became a lawyer by profession.
 He participated in the Indian independence movement, became a civil servant after independence and eventually retired as the Legal Adviser for the Council of Scientific and Industrial Research.
 Jayaram also worked as a film and music critic and published reviews in various newspapers.